Toggle high contrast

 The CUT has its origins in the working-class resistance to the military dictatorship which ruled the country between 1964 and 1985.
 Officially founded alongside its associated Workers’ Party (PT) in 1983, the CUT was a key actor in Brazil’s transition to democracy.
 The CUT not only established a powerful apparatus of collective bargaining but have broadened themselves as representatives of the wider struggle for human rights, racial and gender equality, and democratic freedoms.

-Since coming to power in what has been described as a ‘constitutional coup’, the government of Michel Temer, followed by the Jair Bolsonaro administration, have initiated reforms which amount to coordinated attacks on the Brazilian labour movement.
+Since coming to power in what has been described as a ‘constitutional coup’, the government of Michel Temer, followed by the Jair Bolsonaro administration, initiated reforms which amount to coordinated attacks on the Brazilian labour movement.

 These include: